stvngo/LoL-Statistical-Analysis/README.md

 My final model also uses a **Random Forest Classifier** in alignment with the baseline model.
 The first two additional features added (`firsttower`, `firstbaron`) are categorical features, so I used the OneHotEncoder Transformer to transform them into binary features.
 The last feature `goldat15` is quantitative, so I used the StandardScaler Transformer to transform the columns into standard scale, because each match's duration varies widely, and therefore the statistics and overall feature importances could seem uninterpretable when unstandardized.

 For the hyperparameter-tuning pipeline, I used *GridSearchCV* to search over the set of all possible hyperparameters I had given the model.
 I used max depth, number of estimators, and criterion for the Random Forest Classifier.
 We are testing max depth of 2 through 100, with each of 5 steps.
 For the number of estimators, we are testing from 2 to 100, with each of 10 steps.
 I included gini and entropy as the two possible criterion for this model.
-After searching for the best hyperparameters, I found out that the best max depth is **7**, the best number of estimators is **72**, and the best criterion is **gini**.
+After searching for the best hyperparameters, I found out that the best max depth is **7**, the best number of estimators is **82**, and the best criterion is **entropy**.

 <iframe
   src="assets/fig14.html"